 What will I receive on the maturity date of the Notes?

-On the maturity date, for each unit of the Notes that you own, you will receive a cash payment equal to the sum of two amounts: the "Minimum Redemption Amount" and the "Supplemental Redemption Amount", if any.
+On the maturity date, you will receive a cash payment per unit equal to the sum of the \$10 principal amount per unit plus the "Supplemental Redemption Amount", if any.